 The Many Flavors of Indian Accents

 English pronunciation in India has its own special character that makes it different from British or American English.
 Rather than being a single accent, Indian English comes in many varieties influenced by our local languages.
+What makes Indian English pronunciation sound unique?- We often give equal weight to all syllables in a word, unlike native English speakers who stress certain syllables more than others

 - Many of us use tongue positions from our mother tongues when making English sounds